Why the Wine World Remains Tricky for Vegans to Navigate

-For now, reaching for natural wines will ensure you’re drinking something that hasn’t been touched by animal products.
-That’s why Toby Buggiani, owner of vegan-friendly Brooklyn restaurant Adelina’s, keeps his list in that realm.
+For now, reaching for natural wines helps to ensure you’re drinking vegan-friendly wines, says Toby Buggiani, owner of Brooklyn restaurant Adelina’s.
+That's why he keeps his list in that realm.
 “It’s completely unfined and there are no chemicals,” he says.
 “Any sulfites added are minimal.”

 He recommends reaching for the Orange Metamorphika by Costador from Spain, made with Sumoll Blanc and other varieties of grape.
 “The wines of Costador are organic wines from old mountain vineyards,” he says.
 “Metamorphika is produced in amphorae and has notes of apricot and stone fruits.”
 For a sparkling, the lemony, mineral pet-nat by Deux Punx from California is a go-to, and if a red with blackberry, herbs, and acidity is what you’re after, there’s Vin Des Amis by Mas Coutelou from France.

 Between the growth of natural wine and the availability of vegan fining agents, the day might soon come when vegans will no longer have to worry about whether what’s in their glass is completely cruelty-free.
 But for now, it’s still about doing the research—or deciding that even if your eating is plant-based, there’s no reason your drinking has to be, too.